carmichaeljr/BuildAndRun/README.md

 ##### Usage
 * Navigate to the folder that contains the project you want to compile/execute.
-* Run the program with arguments as shown below:
+* Run the program with arguments as shown below.
+Note that this can be made easier by making an alias in the terminal for the BuildAndRun program or, if you are on windows, by adding the BuildAndRun folder to the environment variables.
   ```
   On Linux: path/to/buildAndRunFolder/BuildAndRun [option] [file]
   On Windows: C:\path\to\buildAndRunFolder\BuildAndRun.exe [option] [file]